upros/tls-pok/draft-friel-tls-eap-dpp.md

 If trust in the integrity of a device's public key can be obtained in an out-of-band fashion, a device can be authenticated and provisioned with a usable credential for network access.
 While this authentication can be strong, the device's authentication of the network is somewhat weaker.
 [Stajano]] presents a functional security model to address this asymmetry.

-There are on-boarding protocols, such as [DPP], to address this use case but these do not address large-scale, enterprise deployments that require an X.509 certificate for network access.
-This document describes such a protocol, which we refer to as TLS Proof of Knowledge or TLS-POK.
+There are on-boarding protocols, such as [DPP], to address this use case but they have drawbacks.
+[DPP] for instance does not support wired network access.
+This document describes an on-boarding protocol, which we refer to as TLS Proof of Knowledge or TLS-POK.

 ## Bootstrap Key Pair

 The mechanism for on-boarding of devices defined in this document relies on bootstrap key pairs.
 A client device has an associated elliptic curve (EC) key pair.
 The key pair may be static and baked into device firmware at manufacturing time, or may be dynamic and generated at on-boarding time by the device.
+If this public key, specifically the ASN.1 SEQUENCE SubjectPublicKeyInfo from {{?RFC5280}}, can be shared in a trustworthy manner with a TLS server, a form of "origin entity authentication" (the step from which all subsequent authentication proceeds) can be obtained.

-The public key of the device is known to the TLS server.
-More specifically, the ASN.1 SEQUENCE SubjectPublicKeyInfo from {{?RFC5280}} is known to the server, which means that the associated AlgorithmIdentifier and EC curve is known to the server.
-The exact mechanism by which the server gains knowledge of the public key is out of scope of this specification, but possible mechanisms include scanning of a QR code or upload of a Bill of Materials (BOM).
+The exact mechanism by which the server gains knowledge of the public key is out of scope of this specification, but possible mechanisms include scanning a QR code to obtain a base64 encoding of the ASN.1-formatted public key or upload of a Bill of Materials (BOM).
+If the QR code is physically attached to the client device, or the BOM is associated with the device, the assumption is that the public key obtained in this bootstrapping method belongs to the client.
+In this model, physical possession of the device implies legitimate ownership.

 The server may have knowledge of multiple bootstrap public keys corresponding to multiple devices, and TLS extensions are defined in this document that enable the server to identity a specific bootstrap public key correspinding to a specific device.

-Using the extensions defined herein, the server proves to the client that it has knowledge of the client's bootstrap public key.
-Similarly, the client proves to the server that it has knowledge of the associated private key.
-This gives a guarantee to the client that it is connecting to a server that knows its bootstrap public key.
-Similarly, this gives a guarantee to the server that the connecting client owns the key pair.
+Using the extensions defined herein, the client proves to the server that it has possession of the private analog to its public bootstrapping key.
+Provided that the mechanism in which the server obtained the bootstrapping key is trustworthy, a commensurate amount of authenticity of the resulting connection can be obtained.
+The server also proves that it knows the client's public key which, if the client does not gratuitously expose its public key, can be used to obtain a modicum of correctness, that the client is connecting to the correct network (see [Stajano]).

 ## Alignment with Wi-Fi Alliance Device Provisioning Profile

 The definition of the boostrap public key aligns with that given in [DPP].
 This, for example, enables the QR code format as defined in [DPP] to be reused for TLS-POK.
 Therefore, a device that supports both wired LAN and Wi-Fi LAN connections can have a single QR code printed on its label, and the bootstrap key can be used for DPP if the device bootstraps against a Wi-Fi network, or TLS-POK if the device bootstraps against a wired network.
 Similarly, a common bootstrap public key format could be imported in a BOM into a server that handles devices connecting over both wired and Wi-Fi networks.

+Any bootstrapping method defined for, or used by, [DPP] is compatible with TLS-POK.

 # Bootstrapping in TLS 1.3